 Seals works for the Bay Area Rapid Transit (BART) system, cleaning trains at the end of the line at a station near San Francisco.
 Now, he is being praised after he saved a man’s life.

 Shortly after midnight of Oct.
-29, Seals heard a co-worker calling for help at the eastern Dublin-Pleasanton station platform.
-He ran over, and she pointed to the lead car of a train that had just finished its run for the night.
+29, Seals heard his co-worker calling for help at the eastern Dublin-Pleasanton station platform.
+He ran over, and she pointed to the location of the man.

-Seals boarded the train and discovered an unconscious man slumped over in a seat, not moving or breathing.
+Seals boarded the train and discovered an unconscious man in a seat, slumped over and not moving or breathing.

 “I checked for a pulse.
 I didn’t feel one so I put my ear to his mouth to see if I could hear or feel his breath and I couldn’t.
 His lips had already turned blue at that point, so I picked him up and laid him on the floor (of the car) to start CPR.”